 Last week I shared with you one of the “best things” that recent attendees got out of the Practice Growth Formula workshop I presented at.

-The best thing I shared with you last week was the principle “if you only do it once, doesn’t do it at all”.
-If you missed it, you can read it by clicking here
+The best thing I shared with you last week in Part 1 of this 3-part series was the principle “if you only do it once, doesn’t do it at all”.

 Here is the second best thing our attendees got out of the workshop.

 Best thing #2 – Packaging for premium positioning is possible, even for professional services